How To Stop Dog Nose Bleed?

 - The wrap ice cube or ice pack in a hand towel.

-- Now take it easy to your dog by putting your dog’s head on your lap, calm him down.
+- Now take it easy to your dog by putting your dog’s head on your lap, calming him down.

 - Now hold his head p and wrap the hand towel on the cross of his nose.